YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 > And Vitalik said, "Let there be Proxies!"

-The proxy itself is not inherantly upgradeable, but it is the basis for just about all upgradeable proxy patterns.
+The proxy itself is not inherently upgradeable, but it is the basis for just about all upgradeable proxy patterns.
 Calls made to the **proxy** contract are forwarded to the **implementation** contract using `delegatecall`.

 In some variants, calls to the proxy are only forwarded if the caller matches an "owner" address.